ykbarros/ykbarros.github.io/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

 Hello world.
-My name is Yeji Kim-Barros (pronounced *yay-jee*, like you're ecstatic then disappointed).
-I stumbled into product management after a stint as a consultant about 10 years ago.
-I've had the pleasure of collaborating on B2B, B2C, internal products, and 0 to 1 products.
-In this time, I noticed that paths to success in this role are varied and opaque.
+My name is Yeji Kim-Barros (pronounced *yay-jee*, like you're ecstatic then mildly shocked).
+I spent the past 10+ years working in tech and product management.

-I consider myself a forever student.
-I plan to fill this space as I take on new challenges with a side project I'm working on.
-The hope is that the vignettes serve as examples of what to do (or what not to do).
-You'll find help, compassion, and relatable tidbits for your product journey.

-I can't wait to exchange my stories, mishaps, successes, and learnings with you.

-*Thanks for reading and investing your time with my writing and thoughts!*
+In the early days of my career, I *frankensteined* a .NET application.
+I built an everything-*and*-the-kitchen-sink on the front page of an internal product.
+I've evolved since then.
+So has the philosophy behind delivering product value and usability.

+**This blog is meant to serve as a guide** for anyone who's presently cosplaying as Dr. Frankenstein, a Zookeeper feeding HiPPOs, a border collie trying to herd, Professor X trying to read minds, the imposter who's acting real sussy...I hope you find it useful, and thanks for reading and investing your time with my writing and thoughts.